-NRS 202.287 prohibits people in Nevada from wantonly or maliciously shooting a gun from inside a vehicle or inside a structure such as a house, office building, or even a tent.
+NRS § 202.287 prohibits wantonly or maliciously shooting a gun from inside a vehicle or structure in Nevada such as a house, office building, or even a tent.
+The only exceptions are if you are

-- The defendant was acting in lawful self-defense;
+- acting in self-defense

 If the location of the car or building is within a statutorily-recognized populated area, firing a gun is a category B felony carrying: